 should contain two protected attributes to record that information:

-that stores a string and _count
+_text that stores a string and _count that

 stores an integer.